mulgadc/viperblock/README.md

 - Zhou, D. et al. "Enabling high-performance and secure userspace NVM file systems with the trio architecture." *SOSP 2023.* https://doi.org/10.1145/3600006.3613171
 - Li, H. et al. "Ursa: Hybrid block storage for cloud-scale virtual disks." *EuroSys 2019.* https://doi.org/10.1145/3302424.3303967

+## Trademarks

+Amazon Web Services, AWS and Amazon EBS are trademarks of Amazon.com, Inc. or its affiliates.
+Viperblock is not affiliated with or endorsed by Amazon Web Services.

 ## License

-Viperblock is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
-See [LICENSE](LICENSE) for the full text.
+Viperblock is licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](LICENSE) license.